Web query classification: Adapting to changes of the queries and categories over time

-How to use the unlabeled query logs to help with query classification?
+Using unlabeled query logs to help with query classification

 Since the manually labeled training data for query classification is expensive, how to use a very large web search engine query log as a source of unlabeled data to aid in automatic query classification becomes a hot issue.
 These logs record the Web users' behavior when they search for information via a search engine.
 Over the years, query logs have become a rich resource which contains Web users' knowledge about the World Wide Web.